Tail-R/xmonad_eww_dotfiles/README.md

 # XMonad + Eww 🌸

-you can steal everything uwu*
+you are allowed to steal everything uwu*

 [new version]
 https://www.reddit.com/r/unixporn/s/Aney9YPD3a